Stratosphere-Studios/777-300ER/project files/FMS_README.md

     "                            ",
     "                            ",
     "                            ",
-    "ONGROUND DATAREF: " .. simDR_onGround, -- this will display "ONGROUND DATAREF: 0" or 1.
+    "ONGROUND DATAREF: "..simDR_onGround, -- this will display "ONGROUND DATAREF: 0" or 1.
     "                            ",
     "                            ",
     "                            ",